While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 VCAD offers a Game Development and Design program—and the school is right in Canada’s game dev hotbed.

-You’ll develop skills and knowledge in topics like:
+You’ll develop skills and learn game development with topics like:

 - Game Play

 When you graduate, you’ll be “prepared for work in a variety of CGI-based industries like computer animation studios, game development companies, post-production and special effects studios.”

 The Vancouver Film School is, obviously, based in Vancouver.
 The School offers a diploma in Game Design (replete with a “professional quality online portfolio).

 In this game design school, you will “experience the entire game development cycle and develop specialized skills in coding, game art, and level design.”

 The program is 12 months long.
 By the end, you’ll spend over 1000 hours with instructors.
 The diploma course is broken into six terms.
 VFS offers three specializations under the Game Design umbrella:

 The Centre for Digital Media